-To understand that, we need to go back to Google’s goal: to provide the most useful and relevant results for users.
+To understand what link equity is we need to go back to the goal of every search engine: to provide the most useful and relevant results for users.
 One of the key ways that Google ranks sites for usefulness is based on how credible that domain is in the search engine’s eyes.
-Part of the way they measure that is through links.
+Part of the way they measure that is through internal and external links.

-Think of every link back to your site like a vote from another site.
-As more quality websites link back to yours, Google starts to see your page as a valuable resource — and pushes you higher up in search rankings.
+Think of every external link back to your site like a vote from another site.
+As more quality websites link back to your website, Google will perceive your site as a valuable resource and ranks you higher in search rankings.

 They look a bit like this:

 Makes sense, right?
 But here’s the thing: link value can also be passed on via internal linking.
 This helps distribute the link equity throughout your website, so more pages benefit from this boost in link authority:

 Image source: Neil Patel

 Without internal links pointing to these pages on your site, all of the work you did to earn your hard-earned link value would stop at one page, like a dead end.

 How to set up the ideal internal link structure